loqtor/voice-command-recognizer/README.md

 # voice-command-recognizer
 React component to recognize voice commands based on the Web Speech API (`SpeechRecognizer`).

-## Current status

-This repository consists of an app proving the concept of what I intend to do with its main component (`VoiceCommandRecognizer`).

-The app is based on `create-react-app` and is basically a home page invoking the component for testing.

 ## Dependencies

 It relies on [`annyang`](https://github.com/TalAter/annyang) (Speech Recognition library by [TalAlter](https://twitter.com/TalAter)) for command matching.